codevise/pageflow/doc/contributing/rails_engine_development.md

 variable `$PAGEFLOW_DB_HOST` and a port in `$PAGEFLOW_DB_PORT` (default: 3306).

-Use the binstubs to invoke the Ruby test suite
+Use the binstub to invoke the Ruby test suite

     $ bin/rspec

-or the headless browser based Javascript test suite

-    $ bin/teaspoon

 Chrome 59 or newer has to be installed on the same computer you're running the tests on.